 punishment should be less if one's judgment was impaired) to reality in

 general.
 E.g., "You can't count me absent on Monday--I was hung over and

-freeway and killed a guy, but I was high and didn't know what I was doing, so
+freeway and killed a guy, but I was buzzed out of my mind and didn't know what I was doing so

 it didn't matter that much."
 In reality the death does matter very much to

 the victim, to his family and friends and to society in general.
 Whether the perpetrator was high or not

 does not matter at all since the material results are the

 Reasoning: (also False Dilemma, Black/White Fallacy).
 A fallacy that